gabrielfern/stock-quote-manager/README.md

 # Stock Quotes Manager

-This application lets you register quotes for stocks, stocks must first be registered in the stock-manager application.
+This application lets you register stock quotes.
+It interacts with another application called stock-manager to decide if a certain stock is valid to be added to the Stock Quotes data.
+This application also uses MySQL as database.

 ## Build

-> ./mvnw clean package -DskipTests
+> mvn clean package -DskipTests

 > docker build -t stock-quote-manager .